How to Leave the United States and Where to Go Next: 5 Easy Steps

 - What am I going to do with my assets?

 Let’s start with the first one.
-List all your assets – real estate, precious metals like gold and silver, IRAs, etc.
+List all your assets – real estate, precious metals like gold and silver, IRAs and so on.

 Once you’ve listed down all your assets, make sure that you know exactly where all your assets are.

-If you have one or two properties, that’s not a problem, but if you have several assets at different locations, it might be a good idea to assess their current condition.
+If you have one or two properties, that’s not a problem.
+However, if you have several assets in different locations, it might be a good idea to assess their current condition.

-Lastly, the most important part, ask yourself what you are going to do with those assets.
+Lastly, the most important part is to ask yourself what you’re going to do with those assets.

 Why is it the most important part?
 Because the answer has to align with your reasons for moving abroad.